-In a world where data is everything, it’s no surprise that speech analytics is becoming increasingly popular in the political sphere.
+In a world where data is everything, it’s no surprise that speech analytics is becoming increasingly popular in politics.
 By analyzing the speeches of political candidates, we can gain valuable insights into their thoughts and beliefs.
-In this blog post, we’ll explore how speech analytics can be used to deliver valuable insights to political campaigns.
+In this blog post, we’ll explore how speech analytics can deliver valuable insights to political campaigns.

 What is Speech Analytics?